vduseev/llmsh/README.md

 ```

 *You can also use a file as a prompt: `-i @prompt.txt`.*
-*As well as a system prompt: `-i -s "You are a helpful assistant."`, which can also be sourced from a file.*
+*As well as a system prompt: `-i -b "You are a helpful assistant."`, which can also be sourced from a file.*

 *Piping is not supported in interactive mode.*

 ## Configuration